London School of Hygiene & Tropical Medicine: Modern era (2000–present)

 The school went through various expansions in 2004, 2009, 2010, 2017, and 2018 to accommodate the school's rapid growth.
 The expansion in 2010 was the first time the university expanded outside of its Keppel Street location to Tavistock Place.
 The new location was originally intended as a joint project with UCL, however, the project was eventually amended and scaled down when UCL pulled out of the project.
 Tavistock Place was further expanded in 2017 with an additional research facility.
 Moreover, the MRC Unit The Gambia and the MRC Uganda Research Unit officially joined the university in 2018.
 These transfers were part of the MRC's long-term programme of transferring Units into a host University in order to bring strategic benefits to both parties.

-In 2004, Professor Liam Smeeth was unable to find any association between the MMR vaccine and autism, thereby providing proof against the fraudulent Lancet MMR autism paper by Andrew Wakefield.
-In subsequent years, Professor Joy Lawn led various studies and publications on neonatal deaths, including the 2011 and 2016 The Lancet Stillbirth Series.
+In 2004, professor Liam Smeeth was unable to find any association between the MMR vaccine and autism, thereby providing proof against the fraudulent Lancet MMR autism paper by Andrew Wakefield.
+In subsequent years, professor Joy Lawn led various studies and publications on neonatal deaths, including the 2011 and 2016 The Lancet Stillbirth Series.
 In 2016, various LSHTM researchers contributed to the understanding of the 2015–16 Zika virus epidemic.
 A year later, alumnus Tedros Adhanom Ghebreyesus became the Director-General of the World Health Organization.

 An independent review published in 2021 concluded there is evidence of structural racism at LSHTM.
-The findings included that staff of color are less likely to be promoted, more likely to be on short-term contracts, and that leadership has been too slow to act on issues of colonialism and racism.
+The findings included that staff of colour are less likely to be promoted, more likely to be on short-term contracts, and that leadership has been too slow to act on issues of colonialism and racism.
 The school's Director apologised to those who have been affected and stated the school is committed to address the issues.
 The school's Council commissioned the review in the wake of the 2020 Black Lives Matter protests.